Stay Young at Heart

 Thickening of the heart wall, usually caused by long-term hypertension, increases the risk of atrial fibrillation, another common heart rhythm problem in older people.
 There is also a genetic predisposition, but a heart-healthy lifestyle can help you avoid or delay serious illness.

 Congestive heart failure is another very common condition linked to the older population.
 The incidence of congestive heart failure among the 75-plus is 10 times more than in younger adults.
-A few other problems that are associated with ageing are:
+A few other problems that are associated with aging are:

 - Blood clots forming in the veins, mostly in the leg – deep vein thrombosis (when clots develop in the veins deep inside) and thrombophlebitis (when they form in veins closer to the surface),

-- Blood circulation disorder that causes the blood vessels outside your heart or brain to narrow, block or spasm (peripheral vascular disease)
+- Blood circulation disorder that causes the blood vessels outside your heart or brain to narrow, block, or spasm (peripheral vascular disease).

 - Sometimes faulty valves in the veins cause disruption in the direction of blood flow, resulting in enlarged, swollen twisted veins.
-These are called varicose veins
+These are called varicose veins.

 Often, early heart disease doesn’t show discernable symptoms.
 This is why you should go for periodic medical workups.
-If you feel any chest pain, an unexplained pressure, or a strange discomfort, call your doctor.
+If you feel any chest pain, unexplained pressure, or a strange discomfort, call your doctor.
 Please be cognizant of other signs and symptoms like: